-This petition was ultimately answered by God within one week, by sending Christ, Moses, Elias and Elijah as documented in section 110..
+This revelatory petition to the Lord from the saints was ultimately answered by God within one week, by sending Christ, Moses, Elias and Elijah as documented in section 110..

 Is it a coincidence that Brigham Young just happened to canonize section 109 at the same time that he canonized section 110?

 It gets better.

 Are you aware that the restoration of the keys of the Aaronic Priesthood by John the Baptist that we have in section 13 was also canonized for the first time in 1876, along with sections 109 and 110?

 The truly puzzling thing is, why didn’t Joseph Smith include section 13 in the Book of Commandments or the original Doctrine and Covenants??

 Why did it take Brigham Young to bring about the canonization of section 13 into the Doctrine and Covenants?

 For many years scholars have been befuddled at the declaration of Elijah the Prophet in section 110 because modern revelation had revealed that Elijah would reveal the priesthood by hand.